qbittensor-labs/quantum/MINER_FAQ.md

 There was a defect during our first week after launch, where this was true due to a defect.
 This defect was resolved and this is no longer the case.

-### How long do I have to wait after solving a problem to receive the incentive?
+### How long should I have to wait after solving a problem to receive the incentive?

 Weights are set every 360 blocks + a smaller amount of time it takes for certificates to be distributed to all the validators to score you.

+### I've executed some of the quantum tasks assigned by a validator, but I haven't received any reward in my miner wallet yet.
+What's going on?

+This is a common issue in Bittensor, and is generally nothing to be concerned about.
+It's almost always caused by a Validator who has fallen behind on updating weights.
+The situation will usually resolve iteself, once the validator restarts and reports back in with its weights, and the flow of miner emission is un-blocked.

+If the logs seems normal on your miner, you likely just need to wait.

 ### Sometimes I get lower difficulty circuits than expected, after increasing my `diff` value